 7. the structure’s integrity

 Sometimes the best solution is to demolish the structure completely and rebuild it correctly.
+The true costs of poor quality construction

 (An extract from the book; 'Building a Successful Construction Company: The Practical Guide' by Paul Netscher)